Life in Outer Space and the UFO Phonenomena

 1:3:5 which is cement and aggregates (in this case, the aggregate is broken into sand (3) and gravel (5), and this is considered the ratio that would create the strongest concrete.

-How Much Time is Allocated Before the Finished Concrete is Used at the Construction Site?
+How Much Time Is Allocated Before the Finished Concrete Is Used at the Construction Site?

 There is a limit to how long the concrete can be poured after it is mixed.
 In the US, the limit is 60 minutes from the time the water mixes with the cement to the time of delivery to the construction site.